amazzola90/JETFSelector/README.md

 The user can therefore select one or more assets in in the dual list object.
 Clicking on Apply, the code will exit the interface and return a structure of structures, whose fields are the selected ETF isins.
 Each ETF structure instead contains the main asset downloaded from [JustEtf.com](https://www.justetf.com/en/).

 ![Screenshot 2024-03-17 173720](https://github.com/amazzola90/JETFSelector/assets/107709367/db0dec57-2da0-4673-9c77-3a4dc0ca0ba8)

+## Acknowledgements
+This work was inspired by the public repository of theperu available [here](https://github.com/theperu/justETF-complete-ETF-scraper).